 Snack-Size Podcast: How Talking About Weight Affects Kids

 Do you remember your parents making comments about your weight when you were a child?
-In this episode, Sally talks about troubling new research that shows how those comments affect kids in the long-term–and shares what YOU should do if you’re concerned about your child’s weight.
+In this episode, I talk about troubling new research that shows how those comments affect kids in the long-term–and share what YOU should do if you’re concerned about your child’s weight.

 Snack-Size Podcast: The Perils of Pressure